Omegapy/My-Academics-Portfolio/BS-Computer-Science/Computer-Science-Capstone-CSC480/Module-1-Capstone-Milestone/README.md

 -----------------------------------------------------------------------------------------------------------------------------

 Program Description:
-The MRCA is an AI-powered conversational agent that retrieves information and answers questions about Mine Safety and Health Administration (MSHA) regulations, as outlined in Title 30 of the Code of Federal Regulations (CFR).
-It allows users to quickly and easily access information and ask questions about MSHA regulations using a Large Language Model (LLM) combined with a GraphRAG hybrid search.
+The Mining Regulatory Compliance Assistant (MRCA), is an AI-powered web application that will provide a quick, reliable, and easy way to query Mine Safety and Health Administration (MSHA) regulations using natural language.
+MRCA combines Large Language Models (LLMs) with an a novel RAG tecnique, Advanced Parallel HybridRAG (APH), to minimize LLM hallucinations.

+Note that Advanced Parallel HybridRAG (APH) is a novel RAG technique developed by Alexander Samuel Ricciardi (me) that uses intelligence fusion to combine results from two processes performed in parallel: a semantic search across vector embeddings and a traversal search over a knowledge graph.

+© 2025 Alexander Samuel Ricciardi - Mining Regulatory Compliance Assistant
+License: Apache-2.0 | Technology: Advanced Parallel Hybrid RAG System.

 -----------------------------------------------------------------------------------------------------------------------------